17 Dog Breeds That Love Winter

 As the temperatures fall outside and winter weather rolls in, some dogs dread it while other dogs rejoice.
 Some dog breeds originated in cold weather and wintry conditions, so their bodies and fur are built to handle it.
 For these dogs, winter weather and cold temperatures are the perfect conditions.
 Here are a few dog breeds that love winter:

 The Akita originated in Japan where it gets very cold and snowy during the winter, especially in the northern regions of the country.
 This dog breed has a thick undercoat and a tough outer coat that insulates against the cold and keeps them warm.
-They are a symbol of good luck in Japanese culture and are fantastic companions that love winter.
+Some facts about Akitas are that they are a symbol of good luck in Japanese culture and are fantastic companions that love winter.

 2. Alaskan Malamute

 Tough, strong, and so, so fluffy, the Alaskan Malamute was bred to live, work, and thrive in some of the harshest and coldest climates.
-They are the largest of the Arctic sled dogs and have a dense double coat that keeps them warm when the temperatures fall.
+They are the largest of the Arctic sled dogs.
+As one of the classic snow dog breeds, they have a dense double coat that keeps them warm when the temperatures fall.

 3. American Eskimo Dog

 Although the American Eskimo Dog is a small dog breed, they tend to enjoy cold weather.
 They are a Spitz-type dog breed with a dense double coat that keeps them warm.
-They originated in Germany and are known for their fun-loving nature that makes them a great family companion.
+Some facts about American Eskimo Dogs are that they originated in Germany and are known for their fun-loving nature that makes them a great family companion.

 4. Bernese Mountain Dog

-The Berner is a classic winter dog breed.
-They originated in Switzerland where they were bred to serve as a drafting and driving dog.
+One of the facts about Bernese Mountain Dogs is that they are a classic winter dog breed.
+The Berner originated in Switzerland where they were bred to serve as a drafting and driving dog.
 The Bernese Mountain Dog is a strong, sturdy dog with a loving, affectionate demeanor and a thick coat that keeps them warm in cold weather.

 5. Chow Chow